Group

 Yanglin Hu

+My research area primarily focuses on quantum information theory, with a particular emphasis on exploring and pushing the boundaries of information-theoretically secure quantum cryptography.
 My interest lies in finding applications of quantum information and understanding its ultimate limit.
 Currently, I am dedicating my efforts to quantum homomorphic encryption, investigating its capabilities and analyzing its relationships with other cryptographic primitives.

 Prior to this, I completed my MSc degree from ETH Zurich and my BSc degree from Peking University, which has greatly enriched my knowledge and skills in quantum information theory.